Daniel-iel/Spinner/docs/docs/mapping-string-in-object.md

 ## Mapping object in string

-To configure an object, you should use ` ObjectMapper ` and ` ReadProperty ` properties to map string layout.
+To configure an object, utilize the `ObjectMapper` and `ReadProperty` properties for mapping the string layout.

 ```csharp
   [ObjectMapper(length: 50)]